Infections May Raise The Risk Of Mental Illness In Children

 Less serious infections, treated in an outpatient setting with an antibiotic, antiviral, antifungal or antiparasitic medications were associated with a 40 percent greater risk of getting a mental illness diagnosis in a hospital and a 22 percent higher risk of getting a prescription.

-However the increased risk for mental illness following infections was less dramatic when the authors did an additional analysis to look into the influence of genetics and the home environment.
+However, the increased risk for mental illness following infections was less dramatic when the authors did an additional analysis to look into the influence of genetics and the home environment.
 The authors compared outcomes for more than 800,000 siblings in this population — siblings that did have infections with ones who did not.
 In this analysis, they found that the increased risk for mental illness following hospitalization fell to 21 percent (from 84 percent).
-Similarly the risk of being prescribed a psychotropic medication following hospitalization fell to 17 percent.
+Similarly, the risk of being prescribed a psychotropic medication following hospitalization fell to 17 percent.

 But the risk didn't drop to zero, notes Köhler-Forsberg.
 "That's also another finding that made us more confident that there is some link between infections, or the immune system and mental disorders," he says.